Vishal-67/CICD-Platforms/README.md

 ```

 ### Acknowledgments
-This project was developed with the assistance of ChatGPT, an AI language model by OpenAI.
+This application was developed with the assistance of ChatGPT, an AI language model by OpenAI.